squteronsquter/wordpress-lemp-vps-setup/README.md

-# How to install, setup and configure LEMP on VPS
+# How to install, setup and configure LEMP on VPS (Ubuntu 20.04)

 This installation will include the following steps